The Last Night of The Electrics Tour!

 Even though Quo are unplugging the electrics after this tour, this doesn’t mean it is the end of them performing forever.
 But, if you want to experience Status Quo in full-on classic rock mode, then this will be your last chance.
 “We’ve talked about it for some time and have decided that it’s time for us to hang up the electrics,” says Francis.
 “It’s getting harder and harder for us to play those shows.
 Its 30 years since we last said we were stopping, but this is a final decision.
 It doesn’t mean we won’t do other things, perhaps the odd special, but we’ve agreed that the moment has come.
 There’s more to come from us in the years ahead, but we won’t tour the electric set ever again.”

-Rockin’ their way through their full-throttle tour around the globe, Australia and New Zealand were always going to be key places on the list.
-Francis says the whole band is excited about getting to perform to their Aussie and Kiwi fans.
+Rockin’ their way through their full-throttle tour around the globe, Australia was always going to be key places on the list.
+Francis says the whole band is excited about getting to perform to their Aussie fans.
 “Quo have always had a special connection with our Aussie fans over the years and our previous Australian tours have given us some great memories on and off the stage,” he says.
-“When the opportunity came up to play in New Zealand – after more than four decades – we jumped at the chance.”
+“When the opportunity came up to play in Australia – after more than four decades – we jumped at the chance.”

 Tickets go on sale to the general public on Monday 6th March 2017.